Observe and record animal behaviour

 • Function: Grooming also plays a role in scent-marking, as cats spread their natural oils across their fur during the process.

-• When to Watch: Over-grooming can indicate stress or skin problems, while reduced grooming may be a sign of illness or discomfort.
+• When to Watch: Over-grooming can indicate stress or skin problems, while reduced grooming may indicate illness or discomfort.

 • Normal Behavior: Dogs are social creatures that seek attention and interaction from both humans and other animals.
 They engage in behaviours like tail wagging, licking, and leaning against people or other dogs to express affection or seek attention.